Nexesenex/kobold.cpp/README.md

 As usual, the Croco.Cpp builds are NOT supported by the KoboldCPP (KCPP) team, Github, or Discord channel.
 They are for greedy-test and amusement only.
 Any potential support found them is a courtesy, not a due.
-My CCPP version number bumps as soon as the version number in the official experimental branch bumps in the following way x.xxx : (KCPP)x.xx.x.(CCPP)xx.
+My CCPP version number bumps as soon as the version number in the official experimental branch bumps in the following way x.xxx (ex : 1.80.1) : (KCPP)x.xxx.(CCPP)xx.
 They are not "upgrades" over the official version.
 And they might be bugged at time: only the official KCPP releases are to be considered correctly numbered, reliable and "fixed".
 The LllamaCPP version + the additional PRs integrated follow my CCPP versioning in the title, so everybody knows what version they deal with.
 Important : New models sometimes integrated in my builds (like recently Mistral Nemo, which posed problems for several users) are for personal testing only, and CAN'T be fixed if they fail because their support come from third party PRs coming from LlamaCPP merged "savagely" in my builds, sometimes before even being merged on LlamaCPP master.